 The practice used a range of means including patient surveys and verbal comments to obtain staff and patients' views about the service.
-We saw examples of suggestions from patients the practice had acted on, for example the advice sheet given to patients following a tooth extraction had been amended.
+We saw examples of suggestions from patients the practice had acted on, for example the practice had introduced higher seating in the waiting room which was easier for older patients to use.